sfera-labs/strato-pi-kernel-module/README.md

     make
     sudo make install

-Load the module:

-    sudo insmod stratopi.ko

-Check that it was loaded correctly from the kernel log:

-    sudo tail -f /var/log/kern.log

-You will see something like:

-    ...
-    Sep  3 11:49:18 raspberrypi kernel: [   59.855723] stratopi: - | init
-    ...
-    Sep  3 11:49:18 raspberrypi kernel: [   60.043024] stratopi: - | ready
-    ...

-Optionally, to have the module automatically loaded at boot add `stratopi` in `/etc/modules`.

-E.g.:

-    sudo sh -c "echo 'stratopi' >> /etc/modules"
+Compile the Device Tree and install it:

+    dtc -@ -Hepapr -I dts -O dtb -o stratopi.dtbo stratopi.dts sudo cp stratopi.dtbo /boot/overlays/

+Add to `/boot/config.txt` the following line:

+    dtoverlay=stratopi

-Optionally, to be able to use the `/sys/` files not as super user, create a new group "stratopi" and set it as the module owner group by adding an udev rule:
+Optionally, to be able to use the `/sys/class/stratopi/` files not as super user, create a new group "stratopi" and set it as the module owner group by adding an udev rule:

     sudo groupadd stratopi
     sudo cp 99-stratopi.rules /etc/udev/rules.d/